-The Institute of Computer Science at the University of Innsbruck, Austria seeks for excellent PhD students to carry out research in Cloud, Edge and IoT computing.
+The Institute of Computer Science at the University of Innsbruck, Austria seeks for excellent PhD students to carry out research in Cloud and Edge computing.

 You are enthusiastic about developing and investigating innovative research ideas and systems within the discipline of distributed systems?
 You have a master’s or equivalent degree in computer science with excellent performance?
 You are a highly skilled Java programmer?
 You have good knowledge in programming with scripting languages?
 You have a strong background in distributed systems, Cloud computing and virtualization techniques?
 You stand out from your peers because of strong commitment and independent work?
 You are a team player and communicative (excellent oral and written English skills, good ability to write scientific publications)?